christinakim/christinakim.github.io/_pages/about.md

 ---
 layout: page
 title: About
-image: '/images/pages/about.jpeg'
+image:
 ---

 I'm Christina.
-I write real words and code sometimes.
+This is my learning log.